Assi Dayan: Life

 Dayan was the youngest son of Israeli general and defense minister Moshe Dayan and peace activist Ruth Dayan (née Schwartz).
 He had two siblings: politician and author Yael Dayan, born 1939, and sculptor Ehud (Udi) Dayan, born 1942.
+He attended Tichon Hadash high school in Tel Aviv.
 After military service and studying philosophy and English literature at Hebrew University, Dayan embarked on a career as film actor, which eventually also led to directing.

 He was married and divorced four times and had four children.
 His first marriage was to Aharona Melkind, with whom he had a daughter, Amalia and a son, Avner.
 His second wife was actress Caroline Langford, daughter of Barry Langford.
 They had one son together, Lior.
 From a relationship with Augusta Neumann, he had a daughter, Assia.
 His third wife was actress Smadar Kilchinsky.
 In 1999, his fourth wife, ceramic artist Vered Tandler Dayan, made a documentary film about him, titled Living, Period.

 In March 2009, Dayan was indicted on suspicion of drug use and beating his girlfriend.
 In the wake of an earlier conviction for possession of drugs, he received a suspended sentence and 200 hours of community work as part of a plea bargain.
 Dayan admitted at the time that he was in possession of cocaine for personal use.

 In November 2009, Dayan suffered a massive heart attack and underwent angioplasty at Tel Aviv's Ichilov hospital.

 Dayan died on 1 May 2014, at his home in Tel Aviv.
 Media reports noted his health issues and struggles with drug use.